Transport Direct: National Coach Services Database

-The National Coach Services Database contains details of all 'limited-stop coach services' in the UK, including those of National Express Coaches, Megabus, Easybus and Scottish Citylink This dataset is not available as open data.
+The National Coach Services Database contains details of all 'limited-stop coach services' in the UK, including those of National Express EasyBus and Scottish Citylink This dataset is not available as open data.

 National Car Parks Database

 The National Car Parks dataset contains details of every public car park in the country and also every Park and Ride site.
 This dataset is not available as open data.

 National public transport dataset

 During 2009-10 Traveline has been developing a national dataset covering local transport details for all parts of the UK which will be updated every week (rather than once a year with the NPTDR).
 It has an associated data sharing agreement defining how it can be used by 3rd parties.
 The dataset current does not include rail or coach services.

 Cycle routes database

 Transport Direct has been contracting companies to survey parts of the UK to provide information to support the cycle journey planning function of the Transport Direct Portal which has been developed in association with Cycling England.